Renowned for his trademark long sleeves and gloves, he was an outstanding finisher, blessed with an ice-cold temperament.

-It is hard to believe that the former French international never received a Ballon d'Or for his efforts.
-However, Henry had great success at Arsenal, winning the Premier League twice, as well as lifting the Champions League at Barcelona, before making his way to the MLS with New York Red Bulls.
+It is hard to believe that the French international never received a Ballon d'Or for his efforts.
+However, Henry picked up plenty of silverware, winning the Premier League twice with Arsenal, as well as lifting the Champions League at Barcelona, before making his way to MLS with New York Red Bulls.

 Wonder volley against Manchester United - 2000/01

 This Henry goal sums the Frenchman up.
 Pure imagination and class under pressure.
-In Henry's second season for Arsenal, the striker executed one of the most unbelievable goals ever scored at the club's old home Highbury.
+In Henry's second season for Arsenal, the striker executed one of the most unbelievable goals ever scored at the club's former home, Highbury.

 Henry had a poor start to the 2000/01 campaign, failing to score in his previous six appearances for the Gunners.
 This made his goal against Manchester United even more extraordinary.

-After collecting a Gilles Grimandi pass, Henry pulled off a remarkable first time flick and swivel.
-He was quickly away from Manchester United defender Denis Irwin, and then unleashed an outstanding volley, which looped over goalkeeper Fabien Barthez.
+After collecting a Gilles Grimandi pass, Henry pulled off a remarkable first-time flick and swivel.
+He was quickly away from defender Denis Irwin and then unleashed an outstanding volley, which looped over goalkeeper Fabien Barthez.